Color labels for pharmacy – Quick Label Systems

 I’ll try to get the rest of my bag’s contents up over the next few days.

-4 thoughts on “Color labels for pharmacy – Quick Label Systems”
+4 responses to “Color labels for pharmacy – Quick Label Systems”

 1. Would the pharmacist depend on the color or only use it as an indicator to get started?